henrythasler/cloud-tileserver/DEVELOPMENT.md

 ### Setup

 1. 50 HTTP/2-Requests (IPv4) were made to `https://tileserver.cyclemap.link/local/14/8691/5677.mvt`
+2. Everything is deployed to `eu-central-1`
-2. Client timing was collected with curl (see `tools/benchmark.sh`)
+3. Client timing was collected with curl (see `tools/benchmark.sh`)
-3. Lambda durations were collected from CloudWatch
+4. Lambda durations were collected from CloudWatch
-4. The raw results can be found in `docs/benchmark.ods`
+5. The raw results can be found in `docs/benchmark.ods`

 ### Cold-start timing